justinz6971/justinz6971.github.io/_posts/2018-12-21-flag-project-final-post.md

 ## Describe your process.

--   the process took me aleast two weeks to do and had help from julian and mr allatta and question i had questions like how do i create rectangles and how does this make the shape of the flag.
+-   The process took me aleast two weeks to do and had help from julian and mr allatta and question i had questions like how do i create rectangles and how does this make the shape of the flag.

 ## Explain your code.